matm/go-nowpayments/README.md

 ## Usage

-Just load the config with all the credentials from a file or using a `Reader` then display the NOWPayments' API status with:
+Just load the config with all the credentials from a file or using a `Reader` then display the NOWPayments' API status and the last 2 payments made with:

 ```go
 package main